 Conflicts of interest can show up in many places, and not all relationships are improper or create these conflicts.
-Here are a few areas in which to be particularly vigilant: sales and supplier relationships, personal investments, outside employment, advisory roles, board seats and starting your own business, business opportunities found through work, friend and relatives or co-worker relationships or use of GMP resources.
+Here are a few areas in which to be particularly vigilant: sales and supplier relationships; personal investments; outside employment; advisory roles; board seats; starting your own business; business opportunities found through work, friend and relatives; co-worker relationships; and use of GMP resources.

-Vermont is small, so if you think an activity or relationship that presents a conflict may exist, you must disclose it to the Ethics Officer or the General Counsel (or GMP's retained attorneys).
-Not all relationships are improper or create conflicts of interest but full disclosure is essential to resolve and avoid the appearance of conflicts, so let's talk about it.
+Vermont is small, so if you think an activity or relationship that presents a conflict may exist, you must disclose it to the Ethics Officer, Chief Legal Officer, or GMP's retained attorneys.
+Not all relationships are improper or create conflicts of interest, but full disclosure is essential to resolve and avoid the appearance of conflicts, so let's talk about it.